Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/14_laser_aim/index.md

 ---
 title: "Step 14: A laser aim"
-description: Replace the TargetAim with a cube that imitates the laser aim.
+description: Replace the TargetAim with a cube that imitates a laser aim.
 ---

 # Step 14: A laser aim

 ## Objective

 In order to solve the bug introduced in the previous step, we will change our game's aiming system.
-We will replace the target quad with a laser that displays the trajectory of its projectiles.
+We will replace the target quad with a laser that displays the trajectory of the projectiles.

 ## Deactivate the TargetAim